Bitra: Geography

 The atoll of Bitra encompasses two islands.

 The main Bitra Island 0.177 km2 is located at the northern end of the Bitrā Par coral reef 11.598°N 72.187°E.

 The small south cay 0.009 km2is located on the southern part of the coral reef 11.524°N 72.176°E.

 Bitra is the smallest of the populated islands of Lakshadweep.
 It is located 33 km to the north of Perumal Par and 41 km to the southeast of Byramgore Reef.

 The Bitra Par lagoon area is 54.61 km2.

 Population

 The 2011 census determined that 271 people made this island their home, making it the least populated among the inhabited islands in Lakshadweep.

 Administration

 The atoll belongs to the township of Bitra of Aminidivi Tehsil.

 Transportation

 The main island has a small jetty on the south shore and a helipad on the westpoint.

 Economics

-The inhabitants on the island are engaged in very small scale farming and fishing which are mainly for the island consumption.
+The inhabitants on the island are engaged in very small scale farming and fishing which are mainly for the island's consumption.